jens-create/DL-ByT5/README.md

 We use the word-error-rate, BLEU and GLEU scores as performance metrics.

 We have gathered our main findings in two jupyter notebooks, each corresponding to an approach.
 They should be viewed as demos.
-For the "working" code we refer to the folders named "<approach>"_individual_files.
+For the "working" code we refer to the folders named "approach"_individual_files.
 The fine-tuning, inferring and evaluation of the models is located in these folders.

 sentence-2-sentence approach:
 - See ByT5.ipynb for training, inferring, evaluation and visualisation of the model.